pan1028/deep-multi-tracking/README.md

 # deep-multi-tracking
-Multiple Object Tracking Using Deep Learning and Kalman Filter This is still in development and will be evaluated in MOT15
+Multiple Object Tracking Using Deep Learning and Kalman Filter.

+This is still in development and will be evaluated in MOT15